uib/fuslight/README.md

 $ defaults write $(pwd)/dist/fuslight.app/Contents/Info.plist LSUIElement 1
 ```

-* The defaults write tell the launchservices to treat is as an agent, to avoid it to be present on the dock.
+* The defaults write tell the launchservices to treat the application as an agent, to avoid it to be present on the dock.
 * If the "python setup.py py2app" step fails, see: https://bitbucket.org/ronaldoussoren/py2app/issue/137/py2app-problems-using-enthought-python

 ###Installation: